kubernetes/test-infra/prow/cluster/monitoring/README.md

 $ kubectl create -f alertmanager-prow_secret.yaml

 ```

+The grafana `Ingress` in [grafana_expose.yaml](grafana_expose.yaml) has
+GCE specific annotations.
+It can be modified/removed if [other ways](https://cloud.google.com/kubernetes-engine/docs/how-to/exposing-apps)
+of exposing a service are preferred.

 A successful deploy will spawn a stack of monitoring for prow in namespace `prow-monitoring`: _prometheus_, _alertmanager_, and _grafana_.